-The California Special Districts (CSDA) encourages Association independent special districts to serve on LAFCOs and participate in special district committees.
-With LAFCOs' increased role in determining public service delivery systems through municipal reviews, special districts cannot afford to be absent from the process.
+The California Special Districts Association (CSDA) encourages independent special districts to serve on LAFCOs and participate in special district committees.
+With LAFCOs' increased role in determining public service delivery systems through municipal service reviews, special districts cannot afford to be absent from the process.